Why Does Sleeping Feel So Good?

 Why Does Sleeping Feel So Good & How Does It Happen?

-Sleeping feels euphoric because of the secretion of melatonin, also known as the ‘sleep hormone.’
+One of the reasons sleeping can feel so euphoric is because of the secretion of melatonin, also known as the ‘sleep hormone.
 Melatonin is produced by the pineal glands, and it has a relaxing effect that helps ease us into sleep.
 Research also shows that it can reduce anxiety, but how?

 When the brain secretes melatonin, the hormone binds to some receptors in the body and brain, helping to bring nerve activity to a minimum and decrease the secretion of dopamine, which is an energizing hormone.

-Besides melatonin, the brain releases five other hormones, including cortisol.
-These two hormones regulate our sleep patterns and are mutually inclusive.
+Besides melatonin, the brain releases several other important hormones, including cortisol.
+These two hormones, cortisol and melatonin, regulate our sleep patterns and are mutually inclusive.
 In short, cortisol wakes us up, and melatonin makes us sleepy.

 When the balance between these hormones is interrupted, broken sleep cycles occur.